Home » Garden » Why Aren’t My Daffodils and Spring Bulbs Blooming?

 Next year, I will add some 5-10-10 fertilizer to my bulbs when they start to break ground to see if that helps.

-Foliage and their Care
+Foliage and Its Care

 Did you leave the foliage be and allow them to yellow before cutting them back?